BREAST RECONSTRUCTION IN HOUSTON & WEBSTER, TX

 • Nipple reconstruction

-• Nipple and/or Areola tattooing
+• Nipple and/or areola tattooing

 The Woman’s Health and Cancer Rights Act of 1998 requires all health insurance providers to cover breast reconstruction procedures.
 However, the total cost of the procedure will vary, depending on your insurance carrier and plan.

-Memorial Plastic Surgery staff is highly trained and experienced working with major insurers to keep your out-of-pocket expenses to an absolute minimum.
+Memorial Plastic Surgery staff is highly trained and experienced in working with major insurers to keep your out-of-pocket expenses to an absolute minimum.

-Recovery and Results
+Recovery & Results

-POST-OP RECOVERY ESTIMATED TIME
+POST-OP OBSTACLES ESTIMATED TIME

-Physical discomfort (swelling, soreness, & bruising) 2 – 3 weeks
+Physical discomfort (swelling, soreness, & bruising) 8 weeks

-Surgical Drains 2 weeks
+Surgical Drains 6 months

 Showering 2 – 3 days